-The Halden Canal, which is a part of the Halden water course, is one of our country's finest technical, historical monuments.
+The Halden Canal, part of the Halden Watercourse, is one of Norway's finest technical and historical monuments.

-From time immemorial the Halden watercourse has born timber down stream on its broad back, but in 1982 the last log was lifted out of Lake Femsjøen, and a six hundred year old timber floating tradition came to an end.
-Timber is now transported by land.
-The underlying motivation for the construction of the Halden Canal was the need to transport timber to the sawmills at Tistedalsfossen.
-Canal inspector Engebret Soot initiated the building of the canal and work began in 1852 with the construction of the Brekke Locks.
-The Krappeto, Strømsfoss and Ørje Locks later followed these.
+The underlying motivation for the construction of the Halden Canal was the need to transport timber to the sawmills at Tistedalsfossen - the waterfall in Tistedal.
+Canal inspector Engebret Soot initiated the building of the canal and work began in 1852 with the construction of Brekke Locks.
+Krappeto, Strømsfoss and Ørje Locks later followed.

 D/S "Turisten" and M/S "Strømsfoss" The legendary old canal boat "Turisten" made its final journey in 1963.
 Since then, "the swan of Lake Femsjøen" was replaced with a new passenger boat that went by the same name and ran between Tistedal and Strømsfoss in the summer months.

 The old "Turisten" was raised from the bottom of Lake Femsjøen, and after 12 years of restoration, "the Swan" was made ready to serve the channel.
 The new "Turisten" was then re-named M/S "Strømfoss", and the Canal saw both boats trafficking together for a couple of seasons.